BernhardDenner/puppet-userstudy-controller/README.md

 The user study setup consist of a set of Docker container.
 Therefore first ensure you have a recent Docker version installed and your account is able to access the Docker daemon.
-Also the used text editor is running inside a Docker container, which requires to access to your X-Display.
+The used text editor is running inside a Docker container too, which requires access to your X-Display.

 The experiment setup was tested on the following installations:
 - Ubuntu 16.04 (development environment)
+- Ubuntu 14.04
-- Arch Linux (latest)
+- Arch Linux (latest, April 2017)
 - Debian 8
 - CentOS 7 (might require applying the `tools/atom-allow-x0-access.pp` selinux
   policy)